google/zetasql/docs/query-syntax.md

 QUALIFY bool_expression
 ```

-The `QUALIFY` clause filters the results of analytic functions.
+The `QUALIFY` clause filters the results of window functions.
-An analytic function is required to be present in the `QUALIFY` clause or the
+A window function is required to be present in the `QUALIFY` clause or the
 `SELECT` list.

 Only rows whose `bool_expression` evaluates to `TRUE` are included.
 Rows